What Are Book Royalties?

 This is a complex calculation due to the variety of factors involved.
 So the royalty paid to the author for print books may not be the same for every book sold.

 Royalty calculations for ebooks are often a straight percentage of the ebook's retail price.
-However, on platforms such as Amazon's KDP, there may be differing royalty percentages paid depending on factors such as the ebook buyer's location.
+However, on platforms such as Amazon's KDP, there may be differing royalty percentages paid depending on factors such as the ebook buyer's location, as well as fees for file size.

 Disclaimer: Both the publisher and author have used their best efforts in preparation of this information.
 No representations or warranties for its contents, either expressed or implied, are offered or allowed and both parties disclaim any implied warranties of merchantability or fitness for your particular purpose.
 The advice and strategies presented herein may not be suitable for you, your situation or business.
 Consult with a professional advisor where and when appropriate.
 Neither the publisher nor author shall be liable for any loss of profit or any other damages, including but not limited to special, incidental, consequential or punitive, arising from or relating to your reliance on this information.